google/lovefield/docs/dd/01_schema.md

 expansion.
 All macros start with the `#` sign, which is an invalid character for JavaScript so that errors can be spotted easily if the macros inside template were not fully expanded.

-Code generator has grown to a point that is quite hard to maintain.
-The plan is to divide the code generator into several different classes and make it easy to work with again.

 ##### 1.3.3.1 Simple Macros